-Angama Mara is founded on the deeply embedded principle of running a profitable business in order to make a meaningful and sustainable difference to the communities that neighbour the lodge, and the wildlife and land that surround it.
+Angama is founded on the principle of running a profitable business in order to make a meaningful and sustainable difference to the communities that neighbour the lodge, and the wildlife and land that surround it.
 In a nutshell, the Angama team believes in Benjamin Franklin’s oft-quoted saying: ‘Doing Well, by Doing Good / Doing Good, by Doing Well’.
-This has been a philosophy successfully adhered to and implemented by owners Steve and Nicky Fitzgerald over the past 20 years.

 There are several schools in the vicinity of Angama Mara, all of which are at different stages of development.
-The Foundation is structuring its support in order to improve the general level of education offering in the area, and on a hierarchy of needs: classrooms, food, running water & security first, then learning materials and digital / eLearning initiatives.
-The Foundation is developing scalable programs that will benefit several schools (such as making classroom desks or providing books), and is also supporting specific projects at individual schools – the first two projects completed in March 2017 being staff accommodation at Emurutoto, and new classrooms at Partakilat, both nearby primary schools.
+The Foundation has structured its support in order to improve the general level of education offering in the area, and on a hierarchy of needs: classrooms, food, running water & security first, then learning materials and digital / eLearning initiatives.
+Developing scalable programs that will benefit several schools (such as making classroom desks or providing books), is another priority for the Foundation, as is supporting specific projects at individual schools – the first two projects completed in March 2017 being staff accommodation at Emurutoto, and new classrooms at Partakilat, both nearby primary schools.

 The Foundation is working to improve the health and welfare of the neighbouring communities by facilitating the provision of medicine and skilled medical advice.
-In order to do so, the Foundation has partnered with the lodge to develop a clinic, which will serve both the community and lodge staff.
-The Foundation is also exploring nearby communities’ access to water.
+In order to do so, the Foundation has partnered with the lodge to build a clinic, which serves both the community and lodge staff.
+The Foundation is also exploring ways it can help facilitate nearby communities’ access to water.